Toxoplasmosis in Cats

 - Do not allow pregnant women or immunosuppressed people to clean the litter box

 - Control populations of rodents and other intermediate hosts

-Click on our Current Studies Tab to see if we can help your chronic kidney disease cat or if you have a dog that is itchy from food or environmental allergies.
+Click on our Current Studies Tab to see if we can help your chronic kidney disease cat or if you have a dog and would be interested in participating a study on heartworm prevention.
 You might qualify for 🤑compensation 💲toward your vet bills.